Best workspaces for digital nomads in Bogotá, Colombia

 Being digital nomads isn’t all breezy.
 Instagram may tell you that we work on the beach, piña colada in hand, but the truth is that a large part of our first few days in a new place is often spent dodging from hotspot to hotspot, trying to suss the best atmospheres with the strongest WiFi at the lowest prices.
-Now in our eighth month in this city, we’ve sussed out the best workspaces for digital nomads in Bogota to crush their targets and generally get shit done.
+Now in our seventh month in this city, we’ve sussed out the best workspaces for digital nomads in Bogota to crush their targets and generally get shit done.

 Don’t miss out on reading the rest of our Bogotá content:

 Here are our findings on the best workspaces for digital nomads in Bogota:

 Located in the middle of student-ville Javianera, Lozzy’s favourite ever coffee shop smells so good you have to remind yourself not to lick the furniture.
 There’s nothing better than setting up office with a large cappuccino campesino (with cinnamon and sugar cane in the mix) and watching Colombia’s future elite hard at work.

 There is an excessive amount of seating in the garden, but if you want to grab a chair inside next to an outlet to charge your laptop, get there before the lunchtime rush.